Days out on Exmoor - Exmoor Ponies in the wild

 Photographing Exmoor Ponies

-One of your most treasured memories from a holiday in Somerset and with Woodlands Holidays is likely to be your collection of photographs of Exmoor ponies and foals in the wild.
+One of your most treasured memories from a holiday in Somerset with Woodlands Holidays is likely to be your collection of photographs of Exmoor ponies and foals in the wild.
+The ponies are usually easy to spot from the car and sometimes come surprisingly close to the road.

-They are normally very calm and you can get relatively near, definitely close enough to take great photos.
-However, keep more distance when foals are around and keep a safe distance at all times to ensure you do not frighten the animals or get inadvertently injured!
+Alternatively, park at one of the designated spots and take a look around.
+The ponies often gather around clumps of trees or walk calmly across the moor.
+They are typically very calm, allowing you to get relatively near—definitely close enough to take great photos.
+However, keep your distance when foals are present.
+Always maintain a safe distance to ensure you do not frighten the animals or inadvertently get injured!

 Photo credits: 1& 2 - Sarah Hailstone; 3 - Shaun Davey; 4 - Exmoor National Park